NetanelMosheCohen/SeleniumPython/README.md

 - Page Object Model design

-- Support for running tests as CI using Jenkins
+- Demonstation to run the project from Jenkins (in the video link)

 ## **Some screenshots from the project:**